dan64/vs-deoldify/README.md

 The main filters introduced are:

-**Chroma Smoothing** : This filter allows to to reduce the _vibrancy_ of colors assigned by Deoldify/DDcolor by using the _de-saturation_ and _de-vibrancy_ (this parameter is not effective if the option **chroma resize** is enabled) parameters.
+**Chroma Smoothing** : This filter allows to to reduce the _vibrancy_ of colors assigned by Deoldify/DDcolor by using the _de-saturation_ and _de-vibrancy_ (the effect on _vibrancy_ will be visible only if the option **chroma resize** is enabled, otherwise this parameter has effect on the _luminosity_) parameters.
 The area impacted by the filter is defined by the thresholds dark/white.
 All the pixels with luma below the dark threshold will be impacted by the filter, while the pixels above the white threshold will be left untouched.
 All the pixels in the middle will be gradually impacted depending on the luma value.

 **Chroma Stabilization**: This filter will try to stabilize the frames colors.
 As explained previously since the frames are colored individually, the colors can change significantly from one frame to the next, introducing a disturbing psychedelic flashing effect.
 This filter try to reduce this by averaging the chroma component of the frames.
 The average is performed using a number of frames specified in the _Frames_ parameter.
 Are implemented 3 averaging methods